DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/VirtualScrolling/description.md

-Virtual scrolling helps increase the **Scheduler**'s performance on large datasets.
+If a **Scheduler** is bound to a large data set, enable Virtual Scrolling to optimize the widget's performance.
 In this mode, the widget renders only visible appointments.
 When an appointment leaves the viewport, the **Scheduler** removes it from the DOM.

 To enable the virtual scrolling mode, set the [scrolling](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling).[mode](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling/#mode) option to *"virtual"* as done in this demo.